-In August and September 2020, the Company received, from two affiliates, advances aggregating \$83 in cash against certain accounts receivable of the Company.
+In March 2021, the Company received, from related parties, advances aggregating \$25 in cash against certain accounts receivable of the Company.
 Upon collection of an invoice, the Company agreed to repay the advance to the lenders on a pro rata basis together with a 5% advance fee.
-The Company has accrued the advance fees of \$4 which is included in interest expense in the quarter ended September 30, 2020.
+The Company accrued \$1 in advance fees recorded as interest expense on the Statement of Operations.